Best oil for seasoning cast iron.

 Grapeseed oil:

 Now let’s talk about the top-recommended oil by manufacturers.
 Grapeseed oil is also a great option and has long been considered the best oil for seasoning by food scientists.
 Many manufacturers who provide their own seasoning oils also include it in their formulations.
-However, in terms of smoke point (420 degrees) and unsaturated fats, avocado oil is superior.
-Still, it’s hard to argue with the results.
-If you’re re-seasoning often or just starting out, grapeseed oil is a safe bet.
+I’ve used it to season my pans to cook recipes like sticky stove top chicken wings and it works just fine.

 Flaxseed oil:

-Many people believe flaxseed oil is the gold standard for seasoning oils, but I don’t think that’s the case.
+Many people believe flaxseed oil is the gold standard for seasoning oils, I disagree.
 You’ve likely come across claims online that it’s the best option for cast iron seasoning, but that’s mainly because it’s a “drying oil,” meaning it forms a patina layer much faster during the seasoning process.
-Its smoke point is very low (225 degrees), making it unsuitable for high-temperature cooking.
-While a flaxseed-seasoned pan may look great, if you plan to use your pan extensively, its seasoning tends to flake off with frequent use and high-heat cooking.
-That’s why you’ll see people either love it or swear it off completely.
-I fall somewhere in between — great for restorations, not my daily go-to.
+Its smoke point is very low (225°F), making it unsuitable for high-temperature cooking.

 Other options for seasoning cast iron:

 The three oils described above are my top picks for cast iron seasoning, and most manufacturers and experts also lean towards these options.
 I’ve been using them for quite a while and shared my thoughts on them.
 However, we do have other options available as well.
 Let’s talk about those too.
-Because if there’s one thing I’ve learned is that the “best” oil is the one you’ll actually use.
+Because if there’s one thing I’ve learned, is that the “best” oil is the one you’ll actually use.

 Olive oil: